 The record reflects that the conditions which led to removal in April 2019 were child safety concerns due to substance abuse and criminal issues.
-Mother had not fully cleared her criminal history by the time of the hearing.
+Mother claimed that she had resolved her criminal issues but later acknowledged that she had a pending charge.
 The trial court found that Mother's testimony on this ground vacillated and that her testimony as a whole lacked credibility.
 "When it comes to live, in-court witnesses, appellate courts should afford trial courts considerable deference when reviewing issues that hinge on the witnesses' credibility because trial courts are 'uniquely positioned to observe the demeanor and conduct of witnesses."
 Kelly v.
 Kelly, 445 S.W.3d 685, 692 (Tenn.
 2014) (quoting State v.
 Binette, 33 S.W.3d 215, 217 (Tenn.
 2000)).
 In conducting this deferential review, "a trial court's determination of credibility will not be overturned on appeal unless there is clear and convincing evidence to the contrary."
 Allstate Ins.
 Co. v.
 Tarrant, 363 S.W.3d 508, 515 (Tenn.
 2012).

 The record provides no such clear and convincing evidence that the trial court erred in its credibility assessment.
-Further, other conditions exist that would cause further abuse and neglect, namely Mother has failed to establish her ability to financially support Azalaya on a long-term basis.
-Azalaya indicated that she no longer wanted to visit with Mother shortly after removal.
-Testimony indicated that she no longer had any recollection of Mother.
-Mother also exhibited a pattern of harmful behavior in front of Azalaya's older brother, e.g., her use of illegal substances in his presence, her encouragement of him to lie to law enforcement, and her exposure of Kaniel to her sexual activity.
-Following our review, we conclude that there is little likelihood that these conditions will be remedied at an early date so that Azalaya can be safely returned in the near future and that the continuation of the parent's relationship greatly diminishes her chances of early integration into a safe, stable, and permanent home.
+Further, other conditions exist that would cause further abuse and neglect, namely Mother has failed to establish her ability to financially support Kaniel on a long-term basis.
+Kaniel has also indicated that he would harm himself if returned to

+Mother, who exhibited a pattern of harmful behavior in front of Kaniel, e.g., her use of illegal substances in his presence, her encouragement of him to lie to law enforcement, and her exposure of Kaniel to her sexual activity.
+Following our review, we conclude that there is little likelihood that these conditions will be remedied at an early date so that Kaniel can be safely returned in the near future and that the continuation of the parent's relationship greatly diminishes his chances of early integration into a safe, stable, and permanent home.
 Accordingly, we affirm the trial court on this ground of termination.